Google reforms sexual misconduct rules

 Critics believe that gender imbalance as created a "brogammer" culture akin to a college fraternity house that treats women as sex objects.
 As part of its ongoing efforts, Google will now require at least one woman or a non-Asian ethnic minority to be included on the list of candidates for executive jobs.

-Google isn't addressing another one of the protesters' grievance because it believes it doesn't have merit.
-The protesters demanded that women be paid the same as men for doing similar work, something that Google has steadfastly maintained that it has been doing for years.
+Google didn't address another one of the protesters' grievance seeking a commitment to pay women to be paid the same as men doing similar work.
+When previously confronted with accusations that it shortchanges women by the U.S. Labor Department and in lawsuits filed by female employees , Google has steadfastly maintained that its compensation system doesn't discriminate between men and women.